capnspacehook/whalewall/README.md

 ## Mechanism

-Whalewall listens for Docker container `start` and `kill` events and creates or deletes [nftables](https://wiki.nftables.org/wiki-nftables/index.php/What_is_nftables%3F) rules appropriately.
+Whalewall listens for Docker container `start` and `die` events and creates or deletes [nftables](https://wiki.nftables.org/wiki-nftables/index.php/What_is_nftables%3F) rules appropriately.
 Why is nftables used instead of iptables?
 A few reasons: